 * AD-MSCs = adipose derived mesenchymal stem cells, UC-MSCs = umbilical cord derived mesenchymal stem cells, PRP = platelet rich plasma, AEs = adverse events, SAEs= serious adverse events, NPRS = numerical pain rating scale, WOMAC = Western Ontario and McMaster universities osteoarthritis index, KOOS = Knee injury and osteoarthritis outcome score, VAS =Visual analog scale, AD-SVF = Adipose derived stromal vascular fraction, WORMS = Whole-Organ Magnetic Resonance Imaging Score, 6MWD = 6 minute walking distance, JKOM = Japanese Knee Osteoarthritis Measure, EEG = electroencephalogram, NR = not reported.

-Stem Cell Therapy for Shoulder Conditions
+Stem Cells in Shoulder Conditions

 |Year||Author||No. of Patients||Delivery and Cell Type||Follow-up||Safety Options||Efficacy Outcome|

 |2018||Kim et al||24||BMAC + PRP||3 months||No side effects during bone marrow aspiration or injection of BMAC-PRP, and no complications in the follow-up period.||After 3 months pain and functional outcome scores were significantly improved in injection group however there were no changes in tear size between groups.|